Open-Agriculture/AgIsoStack-plus-plus/examples/pgn_requests/README.md

 See ISO 11783-3 for a full description, but here are some general things to keep in mind regarding this message.

 * If the request or applicable PGN is sent to the global address, then the response is sent to the global address.
-The stack will currently always send ACK/NACK responses to the broadcast address, but you can send any reponse you want from your application in response to these requests.
+The stack will currently always send ACK/NACK responses to the broadcast address, but you can send any response you want from your application in response to these requests.
 Using the CAN stack's ACK/NACK functionality is completely optional.
 * A NACK is not desired as a response to a global request.
 The CAN stack _will not send them_ in response to a global request.
 * A NACK is required if the PGN is not supported. _It is highly recommended you assign an instance of the PGN request protocol to every internal control function you make if you wish to be in compliance with this rule._ As long as you tell the stack to handle these requests, it will NACK any unhandled request.